 There is a peculiarity in its evolution; the radiation dose was delivered at a high value in a single sitting in earlier days.
-Slowly it evolved to get divided at many sittings (what we term as “fractions”) and now thanks to radiosurgical techniques that we could go back to delivering high dose in a single fraction.
+Slowly it evolved to get divided at many sittings (what we term “fractions”) and now thanks to radiosurgical techniques we could go back to delivering high doses in a single fraction.

-How could we go back in doing this?
+How could we go back to doing this?

 The principle behind this was very simple.
 There were numerous toxic effects on normal tissue, but with the latest technology, we can spare them so much that we could go back to single fraction treatment without any side effects.

-- The beam of radiation gets divided into numerous beamlets (sometimes in arcs) which can be angled through many directions, which was not feasible earlier.
+- The beam of radiation gets divided into numerous beamlets (sometimes in arcs) which can be angled in many directions, which was not feasible earlier.

 - The dose rate at which the patient’s treatment gets delivered is high (due to flattening filter free).
 This provides a faster treatment as short as in minutes.

-- Most importantly, high precision immobilisation devices (stereotactic head mask with/without bite blocks) provides the highly accurate reproducibility of the patient’s position.
+- Most importantly, high-precision immobilisation devices (stereotactic head masks with/without bite blocks) provide highly accurate reproducibility of the patient’s position.

 From where did we start and where have we reached in the field of Radiosurgery?

-What was earlier achievable in Gamma Knife Radiosurgery systems are now equally feasible LINAC based systems.
+What was earlier achievable in Gamma Knife Radiosurgery systems is now equally feasible in LINAC-based systems.

 - Intracranial sites to extracranial sites